jakearchibald/jakearchibald.com/static-build/posts/2024/07/garbage-collection-and-closures/index.md

 globalThis.cancelDemo = demo();
 ```

-With the above, `massiveArrayBuffer` is leaked forever.
+With the above, `bigArrayBuffer` is leaked forever.
 I didn't expect that, because:

-- After a second, the function referencing `massiveArrayBuffer` is no longer callable.
+- After a second, the function referencing `bigArrayBuffer` is no longer callable.
-- The returned cancel function doesn't reference `massiveArrayBuffer`.
+- The returned cancel function doesn't reference `bigArrayBuffer`.

 But that doesn't matter.
 Here's why: